tadams42/sokoenginepy/docs/tutorial.rst

 Piece tracking, position hashing and victory conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To allow fast pusher and box positions retrieval and tracking, we implement cache class - `.BoardState`.
+To allow fast pusher and box positions retrieval and tracking, we implement cache class - `.BoardManager`.
 This class stores positions of board pieces, and allows fast update and retrieval of them.

-On top of `.BoardState` we implement `.HashedBoardState`.
-Although `.Mover` doesn't need board hashing in any way, future solver implementations will need it. `.HashedBoardState` implements Zobrist hashing of current positions of pushers and boxes.
+On top of `.BoardManager` we implement `.HashedBoardManager`.
+Although `.Mover` doesn't need board hashing in any way, future solver implementations will need it. `.HashedBoardManager` implements Zobrist hashing of current positions of pushers and boxes.
 This can then be used by solvers to implement and speed up game-space searches by storing visited board hashes in cache tables while performing game-space search.

-When `.Mover` is attached to `.VariantBoard` it also creates fresh instance of `.HashedBoardState` and keeps it up to date with current board position.
+When `.Mover` is attached to `.VariantBoard` it also creates fresh instance of `.HashedBoardManager` and keeps it up to date with current board position.

-`.BoardState` also implements checking of victory conditions.
+`.BoardManager` also implements checking of victory conditions.
 There are two main groups of those:

 1. Classic victory where any position in which each box is positioned on top of some goal
 2. Sokoban+ victory condition where each box is positioned on top of goal with the same id as that box

 Sokoban+ is optional feature that can be enabled by assigning ``boxorder`` and ``goalorder`` sequences to board.
 When these sequences are present, new victory conditions are activated.
 For example, having board with five boxes, we could assign these sequences: ``1 1 2 2 3`` and ``2 1 3 1 2``.
 After that, board is considered solved only when boxes with ID 1 are a pushed onto goals with ID 1 etc...

-Example of `.HashedBoardState` usage:
+Example of `.HashedBoardManager` usage:

 .. code-block:: python

-    >>> from sokoenginepy import HashedBoardState
+    >>> from sokoenginepy import HashedBoardManager
     >>> board = SokobanBoard(board_str="""
     ...     #####
     ...     #  @#